Virtual Tour – Reading the walls

 The building was constructed early in the 13th century and, like all the buildings in the Close, was initially owned by the Cathedral which was approaching completion.
 It is built from Heavitree Breccia stone, a local, rather coarse, sandstone with a rich red colouring.
 The building you see from Cathedral Green is the original medieval gatehouse of what was a double courtyard property.
 The gatehouse would not have looked quite as it does now (see fig 1).
 If you look closely at the walls you will see plenty of infilling brick and old wooden lintels where the original windows would have been (these are clearer in fig. 2).

 In 1672 No. 7 Cathedral Close became the town house for the Courtenay family, the Earls of Devon, who altered and developed the property during their ownership.
 The 3rd Viscount William Courtenay had a particular passion for developing and remodelling, including the construction of the Music Room at Powderham Castle.
 His development of No. 7 included building within the first courtyard, installing larger windows to the front of the property and rendering the facade in the style of the times.
-He was, however, less interested in balancing the books, resulting in the Courtenays having to return the lease of their Exeter town house to the Cathedral.
+William Courtenay, known as ‘Kitty’, was exiled for being a homosexual and the building fell vacant.

 When the Institution took over the property in 1814 they set about making it suitable for purpose, installing two beautiful galleried Georgian libraries, with their iconic cupolas or lantern roofs, within the medieval framework of the double courtyard.
 The little lantern visible from Cathedral Green was also installed on the roof of what is now the Reading Room.